Frequently Asked Questions

 Q: How do I sign my child up for LINC?

 A: There will be a link for parents to access LINC.
 Additional information will be posted on our website at a later date.

-Q: How will I receive my students' bus card and bus assignment?
+Q: How will I receive my student's ID card and bus assignment?

-A: No, bus service is only provided to addresses with the boundaries of your child’s school of attendance.
+A: No, bus service is only provided to addresses within the boundaries of your child’s school of attendance.